Roy-wonji/WeaveDI/docs/api/safeInject.md

 # @SafeInject Property Wrapper

-The `@SafeInject` property wrapper provides guaranteed dependency injection with compile-time safety.
-Unlike `@Inject` which returns optionals, `@SafeInject` ensures your dependencies are always available by providing fallback mechanisms.
+The `@SafeInject` property wrapper provides guaranteed dependency injection with compile-time safety and runtime resilience.
+Unlike `@Inject` which returns optionals, `@SafeInject` ensures your dependencies are always available by implementing sophisticated fallback mechanisms that eliminate nil-related crashes and simplify code structure.

 ## Overview

-`@SafeInject` eliminates the need for optional handling by guaranteeing that a dependency will always be resolved.
-It provides several fallback strategies when a dependency is not registered, making your code more robust and easier to work with.
+`@SafeInject` fundamentally transforms dependency injection from an optional-based pattern to a guaranteed-resolution pattern.
+It eliminates the cognitive overhead and boilerplate code associated with optional handling by guaranteeing that a dependency will always be resolved.
+The wrapper implements multiple fallback strategies when a dependency is not registered in the container, making your code significantly more robust, maintainable, and easier to work with.

+**Key Benefits**:
+- **Guaranteed Resolution**: Dependencies are never nil, eliminating optional unwrapping
+- **Fallback Strategies**: Multiple approaches for handling missing dependencies
+- **Code Simplicity**: Cleaner, more readable code without optional handling
+- **Runtime Safety**: Prevents crashes from missing dependencies
+- **Testing Support**: Built-in fallbacks make testing easier and more reliable

+**Performance Characteristics**:
+- **Resolution Speed**: Identical to `@Inject` for registered dependencies
+- **Fallback Overhead**: Minimal overhead when fallbacks are used
+- **Memory Usage**: Small additional memory for storing fallback instances
+- **Thread Safety**: Thread-safe resolution and fallback mechanisms

 ```swift
 import WeaveDI